JustgoodDeal/Laboratory/README.md

 You can run reddit_parser.py as an autonomous script after having fulfilled all the above.

-To start using RESTful service or running located in tests.py unittests, you should run server.py at first.
+To start using RESTful service or running unittests located in tests.py, you should run server.py at first.